Ultimate Hikes recognises it is a privilege to operate in such a pristine natural environment and we work hard to ensure it remains that way.

 - We use sustainable cleaning and soap products that complement our septic tank systems

-- We are installing a solar energy system at the Greenstone lodges to power our energy efficient fridges and freezers, reducing diesel and gas use.
+- We have installed a solar energy system at the Greenstone lodges to power our energy efficient fridges and freezers, reducing diesel and gas use.

 - We ensure that the heat energy released from our electricity generators at the lodges is harnessed for efficient drying rooms.